python-lsp/docstring-to-markdown/README.md

 On the fly conversion of Python docstrings to markdown

 - Python 3.6+
-- currently can recognise reStructuredText and convert multiple of its features to Markdown
+- can recognise reStructuredText and convert multiple of its features to Markdown
-- in the future will be able to convert Google docstrings too
+- since v0.13 includes initial support for Google-formatted docstrings

 ### Installation

 ```bash
 pip install docstring-to-markdown
 ```

 ### Example